How to Wear A Kashmiri Shawl for Every Occasion

 Summer Light Pashmina

-Sozni refers to the traditional Kashmiri needlework where artisans create intricate patterns using fine silk threads on pashmina or wool bases.
+Embroidered pieces with moderate weight provide perfect transitional companions for spring and autumn weather.
+Sozni refers to the traditional Kashmiri needlework where artisans create intricate patterns using fine silk threads on Pashmina or wool bases.

 Winter Warm Kani